from training.npr.org: https://training.npr.org/sources/christelle-khalaf/

 George J. Borjas is the Robert W. Scrivner Professor of Economics and Social Policy at the Harvard Kennedy School.
 He is also a research associate at the National Bureau of Economic Research and a research fellow at the Institute of Labor Economics.

 Farai Chideya is an award-winning author and journalist with more than 20 years of experience combining media, technology and diversity.
 She is creator and host of the podcast Our Body Politic and a program officer with the Ford Foundation’s Creativity and Free Expression team.

 William Spriggs is chief economist to the AFL-CIO and a professor and former chair of economics at Howard University.
 He is a former assistant secretary for the Office of Policy at the U.S. Department of Labor.
 Spriggs’ economic expertise lies in workforce issues, labor, tax and public policy.

 William M. Rodgers III is a professor of public policy and chief economist at the Heldrich Center for Workforce Development at Rutgers University.
 He is an expert in labor economics and the economics of social problems, and chair of the National Academy of Social Insurance.

 Mark Hugo Lopez is the director of global migration and demography research at Pew Research Center.
 He leads planning of the center’s research agenda on international demographic trends, international migration, U.S. immigration trends and the U.S. Latino community.
 He is an expert on immigration globally and in the U.S., world demography, U.S.

 Julianne Malveaux is an economist, commentator, author and academic.
-She has appeared on a wide range of television networks such as CNN, PBS, NBC and Fox News to speak about economics and social issues.
-She has written several books, including Surviving and Thriving: 365 Facts in Black Economic History (2010).
+She has appeared on a wide range of television networks — CNN, PBS, Fox News and others — to speak about economics and social issues.
+In June 2021, she was appointed dean of the College of Ethnic Studies at California State University, Los Angeles.